Queensland Interdisciplinary Paediatric Persistent Pain Service

 Information for health professionals

-A specialist referral is required to access this service.
-There is a Queensland Interdisciplinary Paediatric Persistent Pain Service referral template (QH staff only), which can be used to facilitate referrals.
+A specialist or GP referral is required to access this service.
+All referrals should be completed on the Queensland Interdisciplinary Paediatric Persistent Pain Service referral template.

 Referring doctors should ask parents/carers to attend the initial appointment and bring copies of all previous investigations and reports.
 Patients will be informed 4-6 weeks in advance of their appointment.
 Further details regarding the referral process can be obtained by contacting us.

 Boston Children’s Hospital.
 Pediatric Pain and Opioid Education

 Faculty of Pain Medicine.
 Better Pain Management Program

 The Hospital for Sick Children, Toronto.
 Online Paediatric Pain Curriculum

 University of Sydney and Pain Management Research Institute: Pain Management Multidisciplinary Workshop